abatar1/SimpleFluentTester/README.md

     .Report();
  ```

-And the output of this code will indicate that one out of the three tests has not passed:
+And the output of this code will indicate that one out of the three test cases has not passed:

 ```
 18:36:46.431 info: SimpleFluentTester.Reporter.DefaultTestRunReporter[0]